Isometric immersions into three-dimensional unimodular metric Lie groups: The fundamental theorem

 More generally, let $\phi:\Sigma\to\E(\kappa,\tau)$ be an isometric immersion, i.e., $c_1=c_2=\frac{\kappa}{2\tau}$ and $c_3=2\tau\neq 0$.
 Since $\zeta=\tfrac{\kappa-(\kappa-4\tau^2)\nu_3^2}{2\tau}$, the condition~\eqref{eqn:spm} reads

 where the last equality follows by expanding the gradients by means of the compatibility equations~\ref{eqn:comp-v} and using the identity $JS+SJ=2HJ$.
 Equation~\eqref{eqn:spm:ekt} does not seem to have an easy resolution, even for \textsc{cmc} surfaces.
+It would be interesting to investigate if this condition is related to helicoidal Bonnet mates~\cite{GMM08}.